xolox/vim-misc/README.md

 ## Installation

-Unzip the most recent [ZIP archive] [download] file inside your Vim profile directory (usually this is `~/.vim` on UNIX and `%USERPROFILE%\vimfiles` on Windows), restart Vim and execute the command `:helptags ~/.vim/doc` (use `:helptags ~\vimfiles\doc` instead on Windows).
+Unzip the most recent [ZIP archive] [] file inside your Vim profile directory (usually this is `~/.vim` on UNIX and `%USERPROFILE%\vimfiles` on Windows), restart Vim and execute the command `:helptags ~/.vim/doc` (use `:helptags ~\vimfiles\doc` instead on Windows).

-If you prefer you can also use [Pathogen] [pathogen], [Vundle] [vundle] or a similar tool to install & update the plug-in using a local clone of the git repository.
+If you prefer you can also use [Pathogen] [], [Vundle] [] or a similar tool to install & update the plug-in using a local clone of the git repository.

 ## Function documentation